 <Your name and SID>

-<Explain the problems you have faced and explain how those problems affected your study
+Outline the problems you have faced in each semester you have been at uni and how they affected your ability to pass.

-<explain your commitment to the course, and what you will do with the degree when you are finished>
+Explain why you have a commitment to the course, and what you will do with the degree when you are finished.

 Information updated on 26 July, 2022

 Important Notice and Disclaimer: This information does not constitute legal advice.
 Seek qualified professional advice before making decisions about educational, financial, migration or legal matters.
 This information can change from time to time.
 Check for the most up to date information.